The Bankrate promise

 Once you’ve converted your factor rate to an interest rate, you’re not done yet.
 Grab a business loan calculator and see how much your loan would cost if you pay the interest rate you just calculated.

 Most loans with factor rates provide fast and easy access to funds for business owners who typically may not get approved for traditional loans with APRs.
-The downside is that those loans come at a sizable cost.
+The downside to these business loans for bad credit is that they come at a sizable cost.

 Factor rates are used instead of interest rates by some lending institutions to determine the total costs of certain types of loans, including merchant cash advances and some business lines of credit.
 Before signing on for this type of financing, it’s important to know exactly how much you’ll be charged and how the factor rate compares to interest rates.
 This will help you compare various loan products and make the best decision for your business.